unitymakesus/rtporg/wp-content/plugins/quick-featured-images/README.txt

 == Changelog ==

+= 13.3.2 =
+* Refactored 'Default Images' for more rebostness
+* Updated translations
+* Tested successfully with WordPress 4.9.7
+* In PRO version: Added support of Facebook images, added Export/Import of rules on page 'Default Images'

 = 13.3.1 =
 * Added greek translation.
 Thank you, Kostas Arvanitidis!
-* Changed label 'Bulk Edit' to WP string 'Bulk Edit' to be translated in much more languages
+* Changed label 'Set, replace, remove' to WP string 'Bulk Edit' to be translated in much more languages
 * Changed label 'Preset Featured Images' to WP string 'Default Images' to be translated in much more languages
 * Changed previous mentioned labels in readme file
 * Updated translations due to WordPress 4.9